mpalitto/LAN-speed-TEST/README.md

 Web browswer based graphical interface for speed test tool iperf3

+NOTE: this is also an example on how to make a graphical interface for a command line tool, using the power of the web technologies.

 Setting: a server computer running the command ``iperf3 -s`` a client computer with:
 1. iperf3 -speed test client